aprbhatt/League-of-Legends-data-analysis/README.md

 Number of trees (n_estimators)
 Tree depth (max_depth)
 Minimum samples to split (min_samples_split)
 Our final model achieved an accuracy of 61.8%, slightly improving on the baseline’s 61.7%.
 While the numerical increase is small, the use of additional early-game features (xpdiffat10, csdiffat10) and hyperparameter tuning led to a better-balanced and more informed model.
 These features represent aspects of in-game control beyond just kills and gold, such as experience gain and farming advantage.
 Our best-performing model was a RandomForestClassifier tuned using GridSearchCV across three parameters.

-Below is a figure of the confusion matrix associated with this model:
-(Fig 6)
+The confusion matrix for our final model shows the following:
+    True Positives (Predicted Win, Actual Win): 7,957 True Negatives (Predicted Loss, Actual Loss): 7,859 False Positives (Predicted Win, Actual Loss): 4,929 False Negatives (Predicted Loss, Actual Win): 4,830 This means the model correctly predicted approximately 62% of both wins and losses.
+While it made some incorrect predictions in both directions, the overall distribution is fairly balanced, suggesting that the model is not biased toward either outcome.
+This aligns with the model’s F1-scores of 0.62 for both classes and confirms that our feature set captures meaningful early-game signals for classification.